thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 }
 ```

-4. In the above implementation u will be getting error inside `getPointsdetails`
+4. In the above implementation you will be getting error inside `getPointsdetails`
-beacuse we have a undefined function `getDataForColumn`.This function will take the column IDS and return the specific cloumn data.Implement this function in with the following code snippet->
+beacuse we have a undefined function `getDataForColumn`.
+This function will take the column IDS and return the specific cloumn data.
+Implement this function in with the following code snippet->

 ```js
 function getDataForColumn(column: ChartColumn, dataArr: DataPointsArray) {